Grilindor/Galaxia_Arkada/README.md

 ## The Team

-Marc CORNABAS - Back-end Developer
+Marc CORNABAS - Backend Developer
 Role:Marc Cornabas is responsible for developing and maintaining the server-side logic of applications.
 He manages databases, designs and implements APIs, and ensures efficient communication between the backend and frontend.
-Additionally, Marc handles security, optimizes performance, and collaborates with front-end developers to deliver robust and scalable web applications
+Additionally, Marc handles security, optimizes performance, and collaborates with frontend developers to deliver robust and scalable web applications

-Antonin PAILLASSE - Front-end Developer
+Antonin PAILLASSE - Frontend Developer
-Role: Antonin is responsible for developing and maintaining the front-end of web applications.
+Role: Antonin is responsible for developing and maintaining the frontend of web applications.
 He transforms design concepts into responsive, user-friendly interfaces using HTML, CSS, and JavaScript frameworks like React.js.
 He collaborates with Marc CORNABAS back-end developers to ensure seamless integration, optimizes performance, and maintains high code quality.
 His work directly impacts the user experience, ensuring the platform is both visually appealing and functionally robust.